 The argument over what makes the best truck for camping or overlanding is considered fighting words for most.
 Truth be told there are certainly winners and losers, but whatever truck gets you from A to B is the perfect vehicle.
 Let’s cover the basics and give you a general idea of what the most popular trucks are these days.

 There is no vehicle more synonymous or better suited than the Toyota Landcruiser.
 The vehicle is iconic for rugged travel and truck camping around the world.
-If you’ve been reading our blog for a while you know that the vehicle we drive is a Toyota Landcruiser.
-It was the only make and model unanimously recommended to us for travel in Africa.
+If you’ve been reading our blog for a while, you know that the vehicle we drive is a Toyota Landcruiser.
+It was the only make, and model unanimously recommended to us for travel in Africa.
 After all, Toyotas and off-road go hand and hand due to their prevalence and reliability.
-Meaning that even when things go wrong there is always a knowing mechanic within reach.
+Means that even when things go wrong, there is always a knowing mechanic within reach.

 Land Rover Defender

 This is where it gets heated, the Defender vs. the Land Cruiser.
 The Defender is known for its tough utilitarian design.
 Its classic look is beloved by those around the world.
 Despite being a big fan of the Land Cruiser I can’t lie and say I don’t have some envy for the Defender.